 The Maoist Revolution took Nepal by surprise in 1996.
-This documentary film explores the history of Maoist political struggle in the country’s rural area.
-A decade after the Maoist revolution has swept with the old feudal regime, the film sets out to explore how this large-scale transformative and violent process has changed people’s everyday lives.
-The story explains the struggle of Kham Magars, an ethnic minority from Mid-Western Nepal that found themselves at the centre of the revolutionary storm.
-We follow a former Maoist battalion commander to his home village in the remote Rukum district that used to be one of the Maoist strongholds.
-Through intimate portraits of ex-combatants, the film brings to life the different dimensions of village social life during and after the revolution, showing how the lived experience of political action continues to have an impact on people’s lives in post-revolutionary Nepal.
+A decade after the end of the conflict, this film sets out to explore how this transformative and violent process has changed people’s everyday lives.
+We follow Surul, a former Maoist guerilla fighter to his home village of Maikot in the former Maoist base area.
+Through conversations with other villagers, and through a portrait of Surul’s life, the film addresses the village’s Maoist past and poses the question: in what way does the lived experience of political action continue to have an impact on people’s lives in post-revolutionary Nepal?

 Disenchanted Cinema (2017)